 Now what makes this decision problem complicated is the fact that this is an imperfect information game, unlike Chess where we see the entire board, we can only anticipate our opponent’s hands and being a winner’s take all game, we thereby make decisions taking this into account.
-This plus the different rounds of flop add an element of pizazz to the game in form of variance of results.
+Additionally, the different rounds of flop add an element of pizazz to the game in form of variance of results.

 Another term used in conjunction with expected value is equity.
-Here, equity is defined as our winning probability into the pot size and in percentage terms is same as winning probability.
+Here, equity is as our winning probability into the pot size and in percentage terms is same as winning probability.

 Given the need to compute somewhat accurate guess of our equity before every decision, position becomes one of the most important aspect of the games.
 AFAIK, it’s more important than the hands held by the player.

 In the below hand played, the user just to our right when I was on the button, bluffed on 9, which I happened to have.
 By just calling his bluffs, I allowed him to barrel into the pot where I held the equity.
 This is a perfect example of imperfect information playing into our favour due to position.

 CO – CO (Rs1,128.92)